Anxiety and Panic attacks

 We see the world as a fearful place and are stuck in “survival mode” on high alert and anxious.

-It is not always easy to deal with circumstances as they arise, so imagine each of life’s curve balls, blips and traumas as pebbles and rocks in a rucksack.
+It is not always easy to deal with circumstances as they arise, so imagine each of life’s curve balls, blips and traumas as pebbles and rocks thrown in a rucksack to be dealt with another day.
 If we keep adding more, over time the rucksack gets heavier until one day, it’s too heavy to carry any longer, our Fight or Flight is constantly engaged, we need help.

 Anxiety can seem to come from nowhere, we don’t understand why, but we may have held on to so many life events, traumas and curve balls that something seemingly insignificant can tip us over the edge.
 What we need is a way to lighten our load.

-That’s where hypnotherapy can help, by working with you to find coping strategies, to help you lighten your load, remove some of those rocks in your rucksack.
+That’s where hypnotherapy can help, by working with you to find coping strategies, to help you lighten your load, remove some of those rocks in your rucksack enabling you to live your life and reach your goals.

 Contact Nicki Today